Heart Failure Daily Action PlanSkip to the navigation

 If you have symptoms of a heart attack: After you call 911, the operator may tell you to chew 1 adult-strength or 2 to 4 low-dose aspirin.
 Wait for an ambulance.
 Do not try to drive yourself.

 There are other things you can do to take care of your body and your heart.

 - Try to stay at a healthy weight.
 Eat a healthy diet with lots of fresh fruits, vegetables, and whole grains.

 - If you smoke, quit.

 - Limit the amount of alcohol you drink.

 - Keep high blood pressure and diabetes under control.
 If you need help, talk with your doctor.

-- You're feeling sad and hopeless much of the time or if you are worried and anxious.
-Heart failure can be hard on your emotions.
+- Talk to your doctor if you feel sad and hopeless much of the time or if you are worried and anxious.
+These may be signs of depression or anxiety.
 Treatment with counseling and medicine can help.
-And when you feel better, you're more likely to take care of yourself.

 Other Works Consulted